magento/devdocs/guides/v2.1/config-guide/elasticsearch/es-downgrade.md

   - Setup
 ---

-The Magento 2.1 only supports Elasticsearch 2.0, which has reached [End of Life][].
+Magento 2.1 only supports Elasticsearch 2.0, which has reached [End of Life][].

 <!-- Link Definitions -->